startupcommando/angular-local-json-generator/README.md

 	var config = {
 		rows: 0-n,
+		randomRows: true,false, // randomize the number of rows.
+Range 1-n
 		simulateServer:  true,false // false - the delay is strict, true - the delay varies randomly in the range of 0 - 2*delay
 		delay: miliseconds
 	}